 If you are documenting a Preventive Action or ‘Managing Risk’ procedure, you should include information on:

 - Where and how it should be recorded

-- how the cause should be investigated, and by who
+- how the potential causes should be investigated, and by who

 - deciding on what action will be taken

 - how to record the actions taken